How to Open a Dispensary in Connecticut

 Gov. Lamont first sponsored an adult-use cannabis regulation bill in February 2020.
 Introduced by Senate President Pro Tem Martin Looney and House Speaker Joe Aresimowicz, the proposal offers “a comprehensive framework for the cultivation, manufacture, sale, possession, use, and taxation of marijuana, adding to the legislature’s past efforts”.
 The bill received a March 2 hearing in the Judiciary Committee; however, the schedule was disrupted due to the pandemic.

 The earliest start date for legalization is July 1, 2022.
+As legalization talks progress we should have a better idea on when Connecticut will start accepting applications.
 However, it can only take place once the Department of Consumer Protection, with an “Equity Commission” to oversee the legal cannabis market, makes recommendations to the legislature on regulation and sales in 2021.
 Gov. Lamont confirmed in his Jan.
 6 State of the State address that the pursuit of legalized recreational marijuana as a new source of revenue for Connecticut is indeed in his plans.

 If the effort to pass legalization through the state legislature in 2021 does not come to fruition, House Speaker Matt Ritter will propose a constitutional amendment on Connecticut’s 2022 ballot, leaving voters to decide.
 This will, again ultimately depend on the outcome of Gov. Lamont’s pursuit of recreational cannabis legalization in 2021, as confirmed in his State of the State address.